 All competitors must produce both a Traditional porridge and Speciality porridge.

 Gas hobs with 2 rings will be provided by the organisers.
 The competitors are asked to provide their own favourite porridge pan & spurtle etc. No cooking equipment is provided by the organisers.
 Washing services for your equipment is provided by the organisers in the hall.
 There is no electricity supply at the workstations and contestants must therefore rely on the gas cooking rings or battery powered devices.
 Competitors are NOT allowed in the Village Hall kitchen.
 For safety reasons, deep fat frying will not be allowed, although shallow frying is permitted.

 Each heat is 30 minutes.
 Competitors are expected to produce both their traditional and speciality dish within this time.
 Heats will be held at intervals of approx 30 / 40 minutes to allow cleaning between.

 The number of competition places are limited with the organisers reserving the right to the selection of entries should the event be oversubscribed.
 Competitors will be notified of the acceptance of their entry.
 The Golden Spurtle cannot accept more than 2 competitors from a single company.

-Competitors are required to submit a pen portrait with photograph for the competition programme, together with their speciality porridge dish recipe in advance, for later use on the web site.
+Competitors are required to submit a pen portrait with photograph for the competition programme, together with their speciality porridge dish recipe in advance, for later use on the website and competition programme.

-We look forward to seeing you at the World Porridge Making Championship.
+We look forward to seeing you at the World Porridge Making Championships!